sindresorhus/got/documentation/2-options.md

 **Type: `4 | 6`**\
 **Default: `undefined`**

 The IP version to use.
-Choosing `undefined` will use the default configuration.
+Specifying `undefined` will use the default configuration.

 ### `request`